 It must have been wonderful, Jose Maria’s feelings, as he listened to Hidalgo.
 His experiences were affirmed, his intuitions confirmed, and his confidence soared as the mighty intellects of The Enlightenment established pillars in bis soul, countering the prejudices of the peninsulares, and supporting the truths he had already known in his heart.
 His experience on the open range of equality and respect, which, to him, seemed heaven-like, was real; and was affirmed by the greatest intellects of the Age.
 His intellect, heart, and conscience, grew, merging into a single clear outlook.
 Morelos matured.
 He accelerated his education to conclusion, earning high marks for scholastics, and acclaim for ceremony, singing the liturgy after the manner of the priests of old.

-A generation before, Juana Maria’s grandfather had some prominence in a local Catholic parish and had left a patrimony for an heir.
-Juana Maria lobbied hard, to claim this for her son, while he completed his education.
+A generation before, Juana Maria’s grandfather, Jose Maria’s great grandfather, held some prominence in a local Catholic parish, and established a patrimony for an heir.
+Juana Maria lobbied hard to claim this for her son, while he completed his education.
 Upon graduation, the Church offered a position to Jose Maria.
 The position represented a significant promotion for so recent a graduate, in recognition of his talents; but, it came with a difficulty.
 The location was notoriously hard, and, with little prestige.
 Sources indicate his mother opposed the position, at least in part, due to its harsh conditions.
-Valladolid had been the family home, and the place of his education, and was known as The Garden of the Viceroyalty of New Spain;14 whereas the assignment was in Tierra Caliente,15 an impoverished desert region in the South.16 Other sources suggest the poor assignment was due to Jose Maria’s mixed ethnicity.
+Valladolid had been the family home, and the place of his education, and was known as The Garden of the Viceroyalty of New Spain;14 whereas the assignment was in Tierra Caliente,15 an impoverished desert region in the South.16 Some sources suggest the poor assignment was due to Jose Maria’s mixed ethnicity.

-We do know that Jose Maria accepted the position in January 1798, that the family moved to Churumuco, Tierra Caliente, in February 1798; that the mother became ill in the Summer of the same year, and was sent away to a better town for treatment, and, in January 1799, died, without Jose Maria by her side, unexpectedly, and alone.
+We do know that Jose Maria accepted the position in January 1798, that the family moved to Churumuco, Tierra Caliente, in February 1798; that the mother became ill in the Summer of the same year, and was sent away to a better town for treatment, and, in January 1799, just one year since the move, she died, without Jose Maria by her side, unexpectedly, and alone.

 Tierra Caliente was a parish with about 3000 Indios, spread among a hundred towns and two poor churches.
 Jose Maria, in performance of the duties of the church, would have spent many hours in the saddle traveling from town to town.
 He’d observe the land with the eye of a vaquero, learning its seasons and its ways, its high grounds, gullies and quicksands.
-And as he rode, he’d sing; singing to prepare epistles for his parishioners, singing as the old priests sang, singing as the vaqueros sang to calm the herd, while trying to calm his own soul.
+And as he rode, he’d sing; singing to prepare epistles for his parishioners, singing as the old priests sang, singing as the vaqueros sang to calm the herd, singing, as an attempt, to calm his own soul.

 Hot tears wetting the hot saddle leather beneath Jose Maria, would not have surprised anyone who really knew him.
 But a watching stranger might be forgiven the surprise at the image of this desert rider, dressed like a padre, riding like a vaquero, whip and rope lying easy at his side, singing, weeping.